A Virago is a woman of strength and spirit. The world has been trying to make that an insult for centuries. I wear it differently.

 breaking away

-At nineteen, Bloom moved to Nashville to pursue music at a higher level.
+At nineteen, Bloom moved to Nashville to pursue music on a larger stage.

 She later signed with an independent label and performed with the band Sozo, earning a number-one song on the Christian rock charts.